-The Trust provides health care benefits to retirees, and their eligible spouses and dependents, with an effective date of retirement on or before December 31, 2014 and who were eligible to receive retiree health care benefits from the City of Detroit, Michigan at the time of retirement.
+The Trust provides health care benefits to retirees and their eligible spouses and dependents with an effective date of retirement on or before December 31, 2014 and with eligibility to receive retiree health care benefits from the City of Detroit, Michigan at the time of retirement.
 This is a single-employer benefit plan administered by the Trust.
-As of December 31, 2020, there were 8,305 participants in the plan.
+As of December 31, 2024, there were 7,354 participants in the plan.